aquaproj/aquaproj.github.io/docs/reference/usage.md

    - name: tfmigrator/cli@v0.2.1

    $ aqua list | aqua g -f - # Generate configuration to install all packages

+   You can omit the registry name if it is "standard".

+   echo "cli/cli" | aqua g -f -
+   - name: cli/cli@v2.2.0

 OPTIONS:
    -f value  the file path of packages list.
 When the value is "-", the list is passed from the standard input